 - Erie Canal and Drill Ye Tarriers are up-beat folk songs that tell stories of work in the United States a century ago.
 Students can add drilling or rowing motions to the strong beats as they learn the songs.

 - I even taught the kids a couple of Mozart songs in German, and during rehearsals we pretended we were wearing the stuffy clothes of the period with wigs on our heads while we sang. 🙂

-I give credit to Emily Ellsworth, Musical Director of Anima Singers (formerly Glen Ellyn Children’s Chorus), who taught me most of these concepts.
+I give credit to Emily Ellsworth, former Musical Director of Anima Singers (formerly Glen Ellyn Children’s Chorus), who taught me most of these concepts.